hsalokor/haskell-rescue/2011-06/19-object-oriented-haskell.md

 In Javascript, there are no
 interfaces, but you can call any method with any arguments on any object.
-So you may agree that the logger API consists of these three methods and that all logger implementations must have them.
+So you may agree that the logger API consists of these three methods and an agreement that all logger implementations must have them.
 The "interface" is actually the API documentation.

 But, in Haskell?
 We've got